Unveiling Longevity Secrets: Tips From the Centenarian Playbook

 Emotional resilience cultivation is another vital component of mental wellbeing that contributes significantly to longevity.

-Resilience helps you navigate life’s ups and downs without succumbing to negative emotions or developing unhealthy coping mechanisms.
+Resilience helps you navigate life’s ups and downs without succumbing to negative emotions or developing unhealthy mechanisms.

 It’s about growing from adversity rather than being overwhelmed by it.